 Figure 4: Diagrammatic representation of the sub-themes of the major theme: Team.

-Trainer
+Supervisor

-DFT trainees tended to focus on the clinical training they received from their trainer.
-A limitation that was identified in DFT was that the skillset of one trainer could influence training experience.
+DFT trainees tended to focus on the clinical training they received from their supervisor.
+A limitation that was identified in DFT was that the skillset of one supervisor could influence training experience.

 “…it's one of the weaknesses of doing one year with one person is that